 Poison Dart Frog Water

 Poison dart frogs, like all frogs, do not drink water; they absorb it through their skin, from their surroundings, both from the air in their terrarium, and small water pockets and droplets on leaves and other surfaces in the tank.
-High humidity is a key to keeping these frogs happy.
+High humidity is a key to keeping these frogs happy, which can be measured using thermo-hygrometers.
 Dart frogs will be happy with the humidity close to 100 percent, but will tolerate it as low as around 80 percent, before they decide it’s too dry for their tastes and hide.
 The true gauge of your dart frog’s satisfaction with the humidity level is their behavior.
 If your frogs are hiding and you don’t see them much, try cutting back on the ventilation.
 Poison dart frogs don’t need or enjoy ventilation, especially when the air that is “ventilating” their tank is dry household air.
 Not to worry, the dart frogs won’t suffocate, the plants will provide oxygen, and regularly opening the top for feeding will also exchange the air.
 High humidity in the tank will keep your poison dart frogs hydrated and active.
 No water bowl is needed for a poison dart frog terrarium.